R Linear Regression Tutorial – Door to master its working!

 Where e is the error, y and x are the variables, and b0 and b1 are the unknown parameters or coefficients.

-R Squared and Adjusted R Squared methods are used to check the adequacy of models.
+We use the R Squared and Adjusted R Squared methods for assessing the model adequacy.

 R2 = 1 – (SSR/SST)